ai-ptd-dev/ptd-ruby-cli/README.md

 ---

-**Ready to build fast CLIs?** Fork BasicCli and experience the PTD paradigm! 🚀
+**Ready to build fast CLIs?** Fork TodoCLI and experience the PTD paradigm! 🚀